BC Vision zero

 We welcome all inquiries about the BC Vision Zero in Road Safety Grant Program.
 Whether you have questions about eligibility, how to apply, or simply want to learn more about how we can support your road safety initiative, we are here to help!

-For general questions, please email BC Injury Research and Prevention Unit OR
+For general questions, please email Phoebe at the BC Injury Research and Prevention Unit OR

 For region-specific questions, please contact our grant leads: